Poonge1598/Detection-of-fraud-insurance-claims-in-vehicles-Binary-classification/README.md

-# Detection-of-fraud-insurance-claims-in-vehicles-Binary-classification
+# Detection of Fraudulent Insurance Claims in Vehicles - Binary Classification

-# Employed several supervised machine learning models such as logistic regression,Support vector machines(SVM),random forest and XG-boost to classify whether a particular record could be classified as fraudulent or not depending on its characteristics.Optimised threshold based on which yields the best youden score,f-1 score.
+This project focuses on detecting fraudulent insurance claims in the context of vehicles.
+Various supervised machine learning models were employed for this task, including Logistic Regression, Support Vector Machines (SVM), Random Forest, and XGBoost.
+The goal was to classify whether a given record could be categorized as fraudulent based on its characteristics.
+The classification threshold was optimized to maximize the Youden score and F1-score.

-# Conclusion:
-# After reporting all the results and evaluations, we can see that all models – despite a good accuracy score over 0.9 – always struggles to reach a good recall, unless very low classification thresholds are chosen.
-Nevertheless, this has a drawback, with huge decreases in overall accuracy, especially using SVM with selected features, with the number false positives that exceed true negatives’ one.
-As our final model, we would choose the XG-boost using selected features, probably selecting the threshold that maximizes the F1-score/youden score; in fact, with even lower thresholds, the model classified too many false positives, obtaining a low accuracy of 0.6744.
-On the other hand, with 0.05 as threshold, the model reaches a recall of 0.859, identifying almost all fraud correctly.
-At the end, the threshold choice would depend on a real case scenario, where – for example – we might want to get a high recall regardless the overall accuracy
+## Models Explored

+Several supervised machine learning models were evaluated:

+- **Logistic Regression**
+- **Support Vector Machines (SVM)**
+- **Random Forest**
+- **XGBoost**

+## Key Findings

+- All models model achieved a good accuracy score of over 90%.
+- One common challenge was achieving a high recall without sacrificing overall accuracy.
+- Achieving a good recall often required setting very low classification thresholds.
+- The choice of threshold significantly impacted model performance and trade-offs.

+## Conclusion

+After thorough evaluation and comparison of the models, several insights were gained:

+- Despite high accuracy, models struggled to achieve good recall without using very low thresholds.
+- Extremely low thresholds led to a notable decrease in overall accuracy due to an increase in false positives.
+- The XGBoost model with selected features stood out as the final choice due to its balanced performance.
+- By selecting a threshold that optimized the F1-score or Youden score, the XGBoost model achieved a compelling recall of 85.9% while maintaining an acceptable accuracy.
+- The threshold decision would ultimately depend on real-world scenarios and priorities.
+For instance, a higher recall might be favored over overall accuracy in cases where correctly identifying fraud is paramount.

+This project highlights the intricacies of balancing accuracy and recall in fraud detection scenarios and provides valuable insights into the performance of various machine learning models.